 What are Bootcamp Classes on the Bike?

-In a Peloton bootcamp class, you alternate your time on and off the treadmill or bike with floor work using bodyweight or weights and then jump back onto the machine.
+In any Peloton bootcamp class, you alternate your time on and off the treadmill or bike with floor work using bodyweight or weights and then jump back onto the machine.
 If you’re familiar with CrossFit, you may know many of these moves.

 Peloton has offered bootcamp classes for a while, but only on the Tread.
 For those of us who don’t have a treadmill, Peloton members have substituted their bikes or even ellipticals for the treadmill sequences.